Shuyan98/Shuyan98.github.io/index.md

 # Biography

 In 2022, I got my doctor's degree in the Department of Automation at Tsinghua University.
 I was advised by Prof. <a href="https://www.sigs.tsinghua.edu.cn/lx/"> Xiu Li </a>, Prof. <a href="http://www.au.tsinghua.edu.cn/info/1110/1583.htm"> Jie Zhou </a> and Prof. <a href="http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/"> Jiwen Lu </a>.
 In 2016, I obtained my B.Eng. in the School of Mechanical Engineering and Electronic Information, China University of Geosciences.
+Now I am in a transitory stage, and I work as a research assistant in Tsinghua Shenzhen International Graduate School.
+I am seeking for a good position, wish me good luck!

 I am broadly interested in computer vision and deep learning.
 My current research focuses on scalable visual retrieval, metric learning, video representation learning.